-Join us on this epic and challenging guided hike to the summit of the highest mountain in South Africa.
+Join us on this epic and challenging Mafadi hike to the summit of the highest mountain in South Africa.

 Mafadi is officially the highest mountain in South Africa.
 And by the highest, we don’t mean a chemically induced, “skunk, class-A, messed up, I can think let alone walk” high that you may or may not be wondering about.
 By highest, we mean 3,451m above sea level.
 The hike is completed in 4 days with an altitude gain of over 2500m.